si-medbif/SIRE516/Team_Assignments/Interactive_plot/README.md

 ## Hints
 - Simple method: "manipulate" package
-- Advance method: R-shiny (i.e. you will create a deployable/publishable web application with R-shiny)
+- Advanced method: R-shiny (i.e. you will create a deployable/publishable web application with R-shiny)
 - Your interactive plot must be presented through RStudio.
 The R base IDE will not work with an interactive plot.